BaseFEX/basefex-api-docs/rest-api.md

 Authentication is done by sending the following HTTP headers:

 - `X-API-Key`: Your public API key.
 - `X-API-Expires`: A UNIX timestamp after which the request is no longer valid.
 This is to prevent replay attacks.

-> UNIX timestamps are in seconds.
-For example, 2018-09-21T01:56:04+08:00 is 1537466164.
+UNIX timestamps are in seconds.
+For example: `2018-09-21T01:56:04+08:00 is 1537466164`.
 - `X-API-Signature`: A signature of the request you are making.
 It is calculated as `signature = Base64.encode(SHA256WithRSA(privateKey, sigstr)`.

 `SHA256WithRSA` use PKCS1v1.5 padding way, that normally is the default for most languages.

 `sigstr = ${API-KEY}${EXPIRES-TIME}${HTTP-METHOD}${PATH-WITH-QUERY-STRING}${HTTP-BODY}`

-### SIGNED Endpoint Examples
+### Signed Endpoint Examples

+#### Pseudo Code Example

 ```
 apiKey = "15552edf-dc08-61f0-0000-f0d4e18fccc0"